SnehaEkka/advanced-analytics-optimization/README.md

-# Advanced Analytics & Optimization: Production Planning and Cost Minimization
+# Advanced Analytics: Linear Optimization in Production Planning 📊⚙️

 ## Overview

 This repository contains end-to-end solutions for core optimization problems in production coordination and resource allocation.
-Using both Excel (Solver) and Python (Pyomo), the models demonstrate how linear programming can drive informed, data-backed decisions in manufacturing and facilities management.
+The models demonstrate how linear programming can drive informed, data-backed decisions in manufacturing and facilities management.
 This exercise is designed as a practical introduction to modern operations research methods.

+## 🔧 Tools Used
+- Python (Pynamo, Pandas, NumPy)
+- Jupyter Notebook for interactive modeling
+- Excel (Solver)

 ## Business Objective